A republic worthy

 When Congress blocked our budget and stripped a billion dollars of our own tax revenue, it's not an abstraction.
 It's why your kids' class size got bigger.
 It's why 911 calls go to voicemail.
 It's why the pothole on your block isn't fixed.
 And what do we get in return?
 The National Guard in our streets and a federal takeover of our police.

-Expert testimony before the DC Council Committee on the Judiciary & Public Safety regarding the federal takeover of the Metropolitan Police and strategies to strengthen local home rule.
+Testimony before the DC Council Committee on the Judiciary & Public Safety regarding the Home Rule Act.

 Congress Blocked DC’s Tax Law.
 Now What?